chaoran/node-finish/README.md

 # Finish.js
 ======

-Finish is a node utility module that provides a simple straight-forward way to catch the completion of multiple asynchronous tasks.
+Finish is a node utility module which provides a straight-forward syntax to express multiple asynchronous tasks with unified callback function.

 ## Installation
 You can install using Node Package Manager (npm):